mohabusama/skoap/README.md

 # Skoap

+## Incubator Help Welcome

+The library and command in this repository currently depends on our auth and team service implementation.
+To make this repository a kinder open source place, we would need to make its dependencies more flexible.
+At minimum:

+- define swagger descriptions for both service dependencies
+- in the library, create interfaces for both the auth and the team service

+## Skoap

 Skoap implements an authentication proxy based on [Skipper](https://github.com/zalando/skipper).

 The main package provides a couple Skipper filters as a library, that can be used in any Skipper compilation.